WIN-Services/backend-interview/README.md

 * The service starts at sever.js file.
 * Routes, models and controllers are seggregated into their directories.
 Middlwares can be added for uee cases like validation or other things so as to separate them from the actual logic.
-* Utils directory contains the logger and an error implementation to thorw errors in the controller.
+* Utils directory contains the logger and an error implementation to throw errors in the controller.
 * setup directory contains a small script to initalize the DB's when running for the first time post connecting to a new mongo instance.

 ## Tradeoffs

-* None as such, the database I have used in MongoDb.
+* None as such, the database I have used is MongoDb.

 ## Assumptions